-Employee contributions are equal to 8.6% of the Canada Pension Plan (CPP) basic exemption, plus 6.8% of the employee's salary between the CPP basic exemption and the Year's Maximum Pensionable Earnings (YMPE) under the CPP, plus 8.6% of the employee's salary in excess of the YMPE, up to a maximum allowed under the Income Tax Act (Canada).
+As of January 1, 2015, employee contributions are equal to 10.75% of the Canada Pension Plan (CPP) basic exemption, plus 8.95% of the employee's salary between the CPP basic exemption and the Year's Maximum Pensionable Earnings (YMPE) under the CPP, plus 11.85% of the employee's salary in excess of the YMPE; up to a maximum allowed under the Income Tax Act (Canada).
 Amounts in excess of the maximum allowed are paid to the Supplementary Plan.